Acquisition Project Toolkit for

 Buying a Property Without a Signed Contract with RCO?

-You will need a “waiver of retroactivity” if you plan to purchase real property before having a signed RCO grant contract in hand.
-See Section 2 of Manual 3 (December 2010) for information on how to request a waiver of retroactivity.
+You will need a “Waiver of Retroactivity” if you plan to purchase real property before having a signed RCO grant contract in hand.
+You must submit your request before closing on the property, preferably at least 30 days in advance.
+See Section 2 of Manual 3 for more information.

 What Documents are Required at the Time of a Grant Application?